 3.2.2 Technology Maturation and Risk Reduction Phase

 The Milestone A decision point marks the entry into the TMRR Phase of acquisition.
 TMRR is a focused effort to mature, prototype, and demonstrate technologies in a relevant environment.
 The purpose of this phase is to reduce technology risk and to determine the appropriate set of product technologies and manufacturing capabilities to be integrated into a full system.

+While it is not expected that contractors would have a complete production line and supply chain established this early in a program, key knowledge must be obtained on critical manufacturing processes, production scale-up efforts, and potential supply chain issues.
+The results of the assessment of manufacturing readiness performed during the MSA Phase should be used as a baseline reference for this activity.
+It is also possible that some technology development activities were not assessed during the MSA Phase.
+In that case, it is a best practice to conduct an assessment early in the TMRR Phase to establish a baseline.
+Technologies identified to have a maturity level less than MRL 4 at the start of this phase require special attention for maturation and risk mitigation in order to meet MRL 6 by Milestone B.

 Three major systems engineering reviews are normally conducted during this phase, the System Requirement Review (SRR), the System Functional Review (SFR), and the Preliminary Design Review (PDR).

-a Technology Readiness Assessment (TRA) is completed just prior to Milestone B. When feasible, this TRA should be closely coordinated with the assessment of manufacturing readiness conducted at that time.
+If a Technology Readiness Assessment (TRA) is completed just prior to Milestone B. When feasible, this TRA should be closely coordinated with the assessment of manufacturing readiness conducted at that time.
 Manufacturing subject matter experts should participate in the TRA process.

-TMRR ends in a decision on the preferred system concept that provides a low risk entry into EMD.
-Just as it is expected that technologies will be TRL 6 or better by the end of this phase, manufacturing capabilities should also be at least MRL 6.
+TMRR essentially ends in a decision to release the development RFP for the system when a low risk entry into EMD is achievable.
+It is expected that technologies will be TRL 6 or better by the end of this phase; manufacturing capabilities should also be at least MRL 6.
+Key risk considerations for the assessment at the end of the TMRR Phase include:

-At the end of the TMRR Phase, an assessment of manufacturing readiness is conducted to baseline needed industrial capabilities and identify remaining required investments for every competing design or prototype that has conducted a PDR at the full system level.
-It is in effect a manufacturing capability assessment.
-Sources of data may include the results of SRR, SFR and incremental PDRs, ICAs, program risk management plans, and the TRA.

-While it is not expected that contractors would have a complete factory and supply chain established this early in a program, key knowledge must be obtained on critical manufacturing processes, production scale-up efforts, and potential supply chain issues.
-The results of the assessment of manufacturing readiness performed during the MSA Phase should be used as a baseline reference for this activity.
-It is possible that some technology development activities were not assessed during the MSA Phase.
-In that case, it is a best practice to conduct an assessment early in the TMRR Phase to establish a baseline if manufacturing risk is great enough to warrant the effort.
-Technology Transition Agreements should be used to manage the transition process from a manufacturability and producibility standpoint.
-Technologies identified to have a maturity level less than MRL 4 at the start of this phase require special attention for maturation and risk mitigation in order to bring them to MRL 6 by Milestone B.

-Key considerations for the assessment at the end of the TMRR Phase include:

 Manufacturing processes and techniques not currently available

-Probability of meeting the delivery date (e.g., for prototypes)
+Probability of meeting the delivery date (e.g., for EMD prototypes)

 Design producibility risks